Changissnz/selfinterest/README.md

 The intellectual is an interesting member of human societies.
-Some human societies take the additional step of demarcating the intellectual into a distinct social class, on arguments entirely justifiable if the environment of such demarcation, any social demarcation in fact, is self-contained.
+Some human societies take the additional step of demarcating the intellectual into a distinct social class, on arguments entirely justifiable if the environment of such demarcation, any social demarcation in fact, is self-contained; a will that has its way is a will that does not "cave in" or "fragment".